 – A copy of the car’s MOT test card (Ficha técnica del vehículo).

-– A copy of seller’s ID documents and an original (or a certified copy) of buyer’s ID.
+– A copy of the seller’s ID documents and an original (or a certified copy) of the buyer’s ID

-Hopefully, I’ve not missed out anything important in this brief guide, but if you still have any questions, feel free to ask me.
+Hopefully, we’ve not missed out on anything important in this brief guide, but if you still have any questions, feel free to ask us.
 And please share this article with your friends – maybe it’s something they need to know 🙂